Course Outline

 • Basic knowledge of financial or banking operations

-• Previous access to the SWIFT system (user already created)
+• Prior access to the SWIFT system (an existing user account)

 • No programming or development knowledge required